SymageDocs API User Manual

 Scope required: generate

 Response: standard envelope with {"job_id", "status"} where status is either canceling (worker is draining its current item) or canceled (job was still PENDING and skipped straight to terminal).
-The worker observes the cancel flag at the per-item boundary; refunding of unspent credits happens automatically.
+The worker observes the cancel flag at the per-item boundary.
+If the server cannot finalize the cancel inline, the response also includes an optional note field — "Cancellation in progress; will complete within 10 minutes." — indicating a background reconciler will converge the job to canceled.

 Idempotency-Key Header